 The research findings were documented by the team in a paper, which has been passed on to the Department of Homeland Security (DHS) and also made public yesterday.

-“We believe the researchers have accurately characterized the problem” pertaining to the 911 system, “we actually believe that the vulnerability is, in fact, worse than [the researchers] have calculated.”
+“We believe the researchers have accurately characterized the problem” pertaining to the 911 system, “we actually believe that the vulnerability is, in fact, worse than have calculated.”

 According to Ben-Gurion University’s Cyber Security Center’s R&D head and Morphisec Endpoint Security’s chief scientist, Mordechai Guri, the reason is that call centers and routers within any particular geographic location operate at a particular capacity.
 If the volume of the calls gets increased even by a small margin, it is possible to disrupt the whole system.